 Set forth below are the names, ages and positions of our directors and executive officers.
 Our board of directors currently consists of six directors.
 Each director elected holds office for a three-year term or until his or her successor has been duly elected and qualified, except in the event of the director's death, resignation, removal or the earlier termination of the director's term of office.
-The term of office of each director is as follows: Class I directors serve for a term expiring at the 2023 annual meeting of shareholders, Class II directors serve for a term expiring at the 2024 annual meeting of shareholders, and Class III directors serve for a term expiring at the 2025 annual meeting of the shareholders.
+The term of office of each director is as follows: Class I directors serve for a term expiring at the 2026 annual meeting of shareholders, Class II directors serve for a term expiring at the 2024 annual meeting of shareholders, and Class III directors serve for a term expiring at the 2025 annual meeting of the shareholders.
 Officers are elected from time to time by vote of our board of directors and hold office until a successor is elected.
 The business address for each director and executive officer is Belvedere Building, 69 Pitts Bay Road, Ground Floor, Pembroke HM08, Bermuda.

-Name Age Class Mr. Mats Berglund 60 I Director, Chair of the Ta Corporate Governance C Mr. Mark Cameron 57 N/A Executive Vice President Mr. James Fok 43 III Director, Member of the Mr. Anthony Gurnee 63 II Chief Executive Officer, Mr. Bart Kelleher 48 N/A Chief Financial Officer, Mr. Curtis Mc Williams 67 III Chair of the Board, Chain Talent and Compensation Ms. Aideen O'Driscoll 36 N/A Senior Vice President and Mr. Gernot Ruppelt 41 N/A Senior Vice President and Dr. Kirsi Tikka 66 Ι Director, Chair of the Su Ms. Helen Tveitan de Jong 55 II Director, Chair of the Au alent and Compensation Committee and Member of the Nominating and Committee and the Sustainability Committee nt and Chief Operating Officer
+Name Age Class Position Mr. Mats Berglund 61 Ι Director, Chair of the Talent and Compensation Committee and Member of the Nominating and Corporate Governance Committee and the Sustainability Committee Mr. Mark Cameron 58 N/A Executive Vice President and Chief Operating Officer Mr. James Fok 44 III Director, Member of the Audit Committee and the Nominating and Corporate Governance Committee Mr. Anthony Gurnee 64 II Chief Executive Officer, President and Director Mr. Bart Kelleher 49 N/A Chief Financial Officer, Secretary Mr. Curtis Mc Williams 68 III Chair of the Board, Chair of the Nominating and Corporate Governance Committee and Member of the Talent and Compensation Committee and the Audit Committee Ms. Aideen O'Driscoll 37 N/A Senior Vice President and Director of Corporate Services Mr. Gernot Ruppelt 42 N/A Senior Vice President and Chief Commercial Officer Dr. Kirsi Tikka 67 Ι Director, Chair of the Sustainability Committee and Member of the Talent and Compensation Committee Ms. Helen Tveitan de Jong 56 II Director, Chair of the Audit Committee and Member of the Sustainability Committee